JoseMeneghetti/Rateio/README.md

 ![](https://snipboard.io/2SkGOm.jpg)

-Chosse if the person pay something or not.
+Choose if the person pays something or not.

 ![](https://snipboard.io/mb5WvG.jpg)

-If this person payed something add the description of the expense and how much was it, and an icon to add it.
+If this person paid something add the description of the expense and how much was it, and an icon to add it.

 ![](https://snipboard.io/EavptY.jpg)

 You can edit or delete the people from the list.
-If you don't need move to next step.
+If you don't need to move to the next step.

 ![](https://snipboard.io/ZMn5oW.jpg)
 ### Step 2

-Choose who participate of the expenses. and move to the result.
+Choose who participates in the expenses. and move to the result.

 ![](https://snipboard.io/fm9gk6.jpg)

 ### Result

-Here in the first section you can see the Expenses and who participate of that and who paid it.
+Here in the first section, you can see the Expenses and who participate in that and who paid it.

 ![](https://snipboard.io/7tNgCR.jpg)

-Here in the second section the detailed expenses and how many is the debt or the credit for witch person.
+Here in the second section the detailed expenses and how many is the debt or the credit for which person.

 ![](https://snipboard.io/hYVq5H.jpg)

-Here a suggestion of "who can pay who", to split the expenses correct.
+Here is a suggestion of "who can pay who", to split the expenses correctly.

 ![](https://snipboard.io/0mQAD3.jpg)